Transport in Luxembourg: Bus services

 Comprehensive bus services linking the towns and villages of the Grand Duchy of Luxembourg are contracted out to private operators by the RGTR (Régime général des transports routiers) under the Ministry of Transport.

-Luxembourg City is served by 163 of its own AVL (Autobus de la Ville de Luxembourg) buses transporting some 28 million passengers per year (2007).
-As with the RGTR, AVL contracts out to private operators for a number of services.
+Luxembourg City is served by 250 of its own AVL (Autobus de la Ville de Luxembourg) buses transporting some 40 million passengers per year (2018).
+170 of these are, as with the RGTR, contracted out to private operators.
 Most of these buses are in AVL colors but the owner's name is often mentioned on them in small print.
 Also, the letters on the license plate can give ownership away to those that know how that system works.
-There are 25 regular bus routes plus special bus services through the night.
+There are 31 regular bus routes plus special bus services through the night.

 The TICE or Syndicat des Tramways Intercommunaux dans le Canton d’Esch/Alzette operates several bus routes.
 They are centered on the city of Esch-sur-Alzette in the southeast of the country.
 Most are urban and suburban routes but some extend into the surrounding countryside.

 CFL, the Luxembourg railway company, operates some 17 bus routes, mainly serving towns and villages that are no longer served by rail.

 A number of smaller cities like Ettelbruck and Wiltz have started their own local services, some of which reach out to nearby villages.
 These services are not part of the RGTR and national tickets are not always honored.

 All transport companies work together under the Verkéiersverbond, which covers all bus, tram, and train routes.
 Starting from 29 Feb 2020, all public transport was made free throughout the territory of the Grand Duchy of Luxembourg, funded through general taxation.
 However first class tickets can still be purchased for use on the trains: a ticket valid for 2 hours is €3, whilst a one-day ticket is €6.

 Cycling

 In the Grand Duchy of Luxembourg, the EV5 Via Romea Francigena runs 107 km and follows a network of dedicated cycle paths from the Belgian border, through to its cliff-top capital city, and towards the French and German borders at Schengen.
-The EV5 follows the following national routes in Luxembourg: PC18, PC17, PC12, PC13, the Luxembourg-Ville route no. 10, PC1, PC11, PC7 and PC3.
+The EV5 follows the following national routes in Luxembourg: PC18, PC17, PC12, PC13, the Luxembourg-City route no. 10, PC1, PC11, PC7 and PC3.

 In Luxembourg, the EV5 goes through Strassen, Luxembourg, Hesperange and Schengen.
 It then passes through back to France.